National Capital Trolley Museum: Collection

 The asterisk (*) indicates cars lost in the 2003 carbarn fire.

 NCTM holds the largest collection of surviving Washington, D.C. street cars in the world, in addition to an archive of Washington, D.C. street car and Maryland interurban railroad records, journals, and miscellaneous artifacts.

 The NCTM collection has also included streetcars from Berlin, Düsseldorf, Graz, The Hague, Toronto, Vienna, New York City, Philadelphia, Johnstown, Pennsylvania, Brussels and Blackpool.

 Exhibits

 Demonstration Railway

-During public hours, street cars leave the Museum from the Dispatcher’s Desk in the center of the Visitor’s Center.
-The Demonstration Railway is the largest and most popular exhibit of the Museum.
+During public hours, street cars leave the museum from the Dispatcher's Desk in the center of the Visitor Center.
+The Demonstration Railway is the largest and most popular exhibit of the museum.
 The 1 mi line goes past Street Car Hall and the Maintenance Barn and down into the woods past Dodge siding, along Northwest Branch, and on to Fish Hook loop to turn around for the return trip.

 Street Cars Go to the Movies

 Harold Lloyd’s silent films are excerpted and displayed continuously in a small theater.
 Exhibits on the walls leading into the theater link the importance of movies and street cars to community life in the early part of the 20th century.